mollythejams/IWD-Team11/README.md

 4. Activate the virtual environment you have created using command "[virtual environment name]/Scripts/activate".

 5. After activated, install the neccesary packages and modules in requirement.txt from GitHub repository using command "pip install [package or module name]".

+6. If you encounter "ModuleNotFoundError: No module named 'Crypto'" this error, then file explorer and find the module folder called "crypto" in your virtual environment.

+7. Then you need to rename the "crypto" folder and change the c to capital C "Crypto".

-After installed, go to the directory where the file manage.py of the project stored.
+8. After installed, go to the directory where the file manage.py of the project stored.

-6. Run the server using command "python manage.py runserver".
+9. Run the server using command "python manage.py runserver".

-7. Open [http://localhost:8000](http://localhost:8000) to view it in the browser.
+10. Open [http://localhost:8000](http://localhost:8000) to view it in the browser.